onify/blueprint-flow-agent-invokescript/README.md

 # Onify Blueprint: Flow and Agent invoke PowerShell script

 Generate a PowerShell script and run it on a Onify Agent.
 A simple way to generate any type of script and then run it on any agent.
 The PowerShell script is generated using JavaScript :)
+> Note: This the agent task and script is running in async mode.

 ![alt text](flow.png "Flow")